varasys/certshop/Readme.md

 ### Certificate Path

-The **path** is a relative path from the current working folder to the folder to save the certificate, and the folders will be created when the certificate is generated if they don't already exist.
+The **path** is an absolute path or relative path from the current working folder to the folder to save the certificate, and the folders will be created when the certificate is generated if they don't already exist.
 CAs will use self-signed certificates and everything else will be signed by the certificate immediately above it in the path.
-The following default paths are defined for convenience when setting up a simple infrastructure with no ICA (which is why the path wasn't specified in the first quick-start examples).
+The following default paths are defined for convenience when setting up a simple infrastructure with no ICA, but it is recommended to always specify a path.

 - **ca**: ca
 - **ica**: ca/ica